The papers are open access and free of charge. Authors are not charged any publication fee.

 Requirements of papers

-- By submitting a manuscript to JEM, author(s) confirm that the research described in the paper complies with the ethical standards – available here;
+- By submitting a paper to JEM, Authors confirm that the research described in the paper complies with the ethical standards – available here;

 - Submitted papers should be organized in accordance with the criteria that are referred to in the paragraph below (Required structure of papers);

 - Submitted papers should be written in English.
-Please note that spelling may be British or American, but it must be consistent throughout the text.
-However, authors whose native language is not English are kindly requested to have their papers proofread by a native speaker;
+Please note that spelling must be American, and it must be consistent throughout the text.
+However, Authors whose native language is not English are kindly requested to have their papers proofread by a native speaker;

-- Submitted papers should be written in accordance with the editorial and technical requirements – available here.
-Please use JEM's Template;
+- Submitted papers should be prepared in accordance with the editorial and technical requirements – see For Authors tab.
+Please use JEM_Template_for SUBMISSION AND REVISION file (you can find this file above);

 - Papers (including tables, figures and appendices) should be sent as Word documents, *.DOC or *.DOCX format.